EderIRE/smoothies/README.md

-# smoothiesYour Smoothies Portfolio Project @ Dorset College
+# Your Smoothies Portfolio Project @ Dorset College

 # A portfolio project website for a fictitious smoothie outlet.